prince7858/ReactDashboard/README.md

 This responsive and interactive dashboard interface for EzyMetrics, built using React.js.
 It features an overview of key metrics, customizable widgets, lead management, analytics visualization, and report generation.

+# ReactDashboard

+This is a simple React application that does amazing things.

+## Repository Link

+You can view the repository [Live here](https://prince7858.github.io/ReactDashboard/).

 ## Features

 1. **Dashboard Overview**: